dianjuar/MultipurposeSocket_ReadyToUse/README.md

 Select your type of socket, client or server.
 Whatever you choose inherit the selected class and use these parameters:

 For Client class:

     - Host to connect.
     - Port to connect.

 For Server class:

-    - Hosts to listen.
+    - Address to listen.
     - Port to listen.

 How is the setting up?
 -------------------------------------------------
 Just write the following line on your .pro file

     QT       += network

 How I analyze the incoming data?
 -----------------------------------------------------
-Just overwrite the virtual method dataAnalizer(QString) and you are able to readingz the incoming data.
+Just overwrite the virtual method dataAnalizer(QString) and you are able to reading the incoming data.
 Simple eh?

+Credits to:

+    - Me, Diego Juliao Armenta ( @dianjuar )
+    - The youtube channel VoidRealms